 In the case of the TV series The Office, recording the final table read preserves the magic of the team and gives insight into the process:

-As you see in the above video, a table read can function as a productive “work party.”
+As you saw in the video, a table read can function as a productive “work party.”
 Everyone is there to do a job, but it also can feel like a mixer, a wedding, a reunion, and a welcome party all rolled into one.

 Some filmmakers even conduct short on-camera interviews of actors and crew.
 A few words, out of character, are very useful when time to sell your film.